-- RSE is delivered by teaching staff who want to teach it and who are trained, supported, knowledgeable and confident. - RSE is embedded within the broad and balanced PSHE curriculum designed to support pupils growing up in the twenty first century. - RSE is learning about physical, moral and emotional development.
-It involves an ageappropriate understanding of relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
-It also includes an age-appropriate understanding of caring, stable and mutually supportive relationships. - The appropriate provision is in place so that pupils have the skills to build positive, enjoyable, respectful and non-exploitative relationships as they mature into young adults, staying safe both on and offline - In keeping with the Equality Act 2010, pupils learn to be accepting of different beliefs and cultures, religions, sexual orientation, physical and mental abilities and background. - Pupils learn to lead a healthy and safe lifestyle, to respect their bodies and to seek information or support should the need arise, both during and after their school years - Pupils understand that in the UK the legal age of consent for sexual activity is 16 and that sexual activity below that age is not lawful
+- RSE is delivered by teaching staff who want to teach it and who are trained, supported, knowledgeable and confident. - RSE is embedded within the broad and balanced PSHE curriculum designed to support pupils growing up within the twenty first century. - RSE involves learning about physical, moral and emotional development.
+It enables students to develop an age-appropriate understanding of relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.
+It also includes an age-appropriate understanding of carring, stable and mutually supportive relationships. - the appropriate provision is in place so that pupils have the skills to build positive, enjoyable, respectful and non-exploitative relationships as they mature into young adults, staying safe both on and offline

+- in keeping with the Equality Act 2010, pupils learn to be accepting of different beliefs and cultures, religions, sexual orientation, physical and mental abilities and background. - pupils learn to lead a healthy and safe lifestyle, to respect their bodies and to seek information or support should the need arise, both during and after their school years. - pupils understand that in the UK the legal age of consent for sexual activity is 16 and that sexual activity below that age is not lawful.